JPatel87/smoothie-selector/README.md

 * This error was rectified either by using either a backslash or quotation marks to split a long piece of text into two and separating them onto two lines.

 #### Flake8 W291 - trailing white space:
-* This error was rectified by removing any white space, which was initially difficult to notice, but usually occured when rectifying the Pep8 E501 error after part of a long piece of text was moved onto the next line.
+* This error was rectified by removing any white space, which was initially difficult to notice, but usually occured when rectifying the Pep8 E501 error.
+* After part of a long piece of text was moved onto the next line, this left an a trailing white space at the end of the original line.

 #### Flake8 E117 and E121 - over/under-indented:
 * This indentation error frequently occured whilst resolving the Pep8 E501 error.